Mehtrick/bjoern/README.md

 ## Code generation

-Jvior will then generate the TestClasses based on the spec
+Bjoern will then generate the TestClasses based on the spec

 ```java
 import java.lang.String;